Deciding to Apply (top)

 Applicants are held to high standards of scholastic and extracurricular achievement.

-Scholastic achievement is evaluated using evidence of scholastic honors and awards, original research, participation in exceptional academic programs and contributions to specific programs.
+Scholastic achievement is evaluated using evidence of scholastic honors and awards, original research, participation in exceptional academic programs and challenging coursework, and contributions to specific programs.

 Extracurricular involvement is evaluated in terms of meaningful participation, evidence of service performed for the University, offices held and/or the number of extracurricular activities.
-While a long list of activities can be impressive, it is more important to emphasize not only the breadth but the depth of involvement in those activities.
+Involvement in the local Charlottesville and Albemarle county communities is also considered.
+While a long list of activities can be impressive, it is more important to emphasize the depth and impact of involvement in those activities.

-It is extremely important that you do not exaggerate any of your involvement at the University.
-Living on the Lawn is a great privilege.
-Misrepresenting yourself on your Lawn application is a serious offense which will result in expulsion if you are convicted in an Honor trial.
+It is extremely important that you do not exaggerate any of your involvement.
+Living on the Lawn is a great privilege and misrepresenting yourself on your Lawn application is a serious offense which can result in referal to the Honor Committee.

 The Selection Committee will also be looking for evidence of continued commitment.
 Living on the Lawn is not merely an honor; Lawn applicants put themselves forward as representatives and role models to the entire University.
-Lawn residents are also expected to come together to form a vibrant model community.
+Lawn residents are also expected to come together to form a vibrant model community and to be welcoming to students and visitors alike.
 Applicants must describe how they plan to embrace this role and express their readiness to engage the Lawn community, continue to serve the University, and to distinguish themselves academically in their final year of study.

 Other Questions (top)